 U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

-The Idaho Falls District BLM is a true multiple resource district, hosting everything from the largest phosphate mining program in the nation to a solid wild horse and burro program.
-A wide array of land uses occur on the District, which stretches from the Utah border north to Montana, west to Craters of the Moon and east to the Wyoming border.
-Over 130 permanent and career seasonal employees work within the District – when the summer temporaries are hired for fire – we are closer to 180 employees.
+The Idaho Falls District BLM is a true multiple-use resource district, hosting everything from wilderness areas to phosphate mining to wild horses.
+The District stretches from the Utah border north to Montana on Idaho's east side.
+Over 130 permanent and career seasonal employees work within the District with an additional 50 summer temporaries hired for fire.

-The District is composed 3.7 million acres and broken down into four field offices: Challis (799,000 acres); Pocatello (557,000 acres); Salmon (493,000 acres) and the Upper Snake (1,854,000 acres).
-Major activities on the district include grazing, recreation, mining, fisheries, fire and realty.
-The District authorizes over 1400 Right of Ways for various commercial and private activities.
-Several Realty Specialists work together to complete multiple high priority projects and increasingly heavy workloads.
-The District is responsible for subsurface minerals throughout the area and is particularly active in the phosphate leases near Soda Springs, Idaho and the molybdenum Mine near Challis, Idaho.
+The District is composed 3.7 million acres and four field offices: Challis (799,000 acres); Pocatello (557,000 acres); Salmon (493,000 acres) and the Upper Snake (1,854,000 acres).
+Primary uses on the district include grazing, recreation, mining, fisheries, fire and realty.
+Approximately one million people recreate on public lands in this district each year.
+Over 1400 Right of Ways for commercial and private activities are authorized.
+The District administers subsurface minerals particularly phosphate leasing near Pocatello and molybdenum near Challis.

-The Idaho Falls District has a vast fire program, staffing 18 engine crews, one Tanker Base, two dozers, two interagency dispatch centers, nine fire stations and the 20-person Snake River Hotshot crew; it is a busy place in the summer.
-While the 2014 fire season was relatively quiet for the District that is not the norm.
-The 30-year average is approximately 149 fires per year and about 65,350 acres a year with a 50/50 split between human and lightning fires.
+The Idaho Falls District has a large fire program, staffing 18 engine crews, one Tanker Base, two dozers, two interagency dispatch centers, nine fire stations and the 20-person Snake River Hotshot crew; it is a busy place in the summer.
+The 30-year average is approximately 149 fires per year and about 65,350 acres a year.
+Half are caused by lightening and half by humans.

 In the Spotlight for the District

-Draft Environmental Assessment and Public Comments: Interagency Management of Special Recreation Permits/Special Use Permits and Designated Camping within the Snake River Planning Area and Teton River Canyon
+Public Comments Available for the Draft Environmental Assessment : Interagency Management of Special Recreation Permits/Special Use Permits and Designated Camping within the Snake River Planning Area and Teton River Canyon.